tedneward/Patterns/Creational/Builder/csharp/README.md

 }
 ````

 This is pretty straightforward.
 Note that syntactically, we might prefer using a method named "New" instead of "Construct", since then it will feel more syntactically similar to the traditional C# "new" keyword except for the case.
-This is a highly aesthetic choice.
+We might also opt to make this a static method, so that it "feels" more like we're doing this via a class, but we then lose the AbstractBuilder/Builder inheritance relationship.
+These are both a highly aesthetic choices.

 ### Fluent Builder
 In the event that we seek to construct a Fluent API in C# for a Builder, the first decision will be whether to use property syntax or method-call syntax to describe the "steps" in the Fluent API.
 Generally, properties feel more "readable", particularly to the non-technical crowd, but properties cannot receive parameters.
 On top of that, it remains a point of high contention to this day whether Fluent APIs are actually going to be exercised by non-programmers, thus making the more "readable" argument of properties somewhat moot.

 ````csharp
 class FluentBuilder